An interesting marketing contradiction is the coexistence of innovation and resistance.

 Although any marketing strategy depends on innovation, whether it is in products/services or in activities, it must also take into account that consumers sometimes show significant changes in natural resistance to change.

-HOW DID THEY OVERCOME THIS
+HOW TO OVERCOME THIS

 To overcome this resistance, marketing companies have used various messaging tools to connect with consumers and build relationships with brands.

-If you want to summarize the situation of the past three years, marketing can be divided into three stages: the emergence of the Internet, then big data, and finally smart phones.
+If you want to summarize the situation of the past three years, marketing can be divided into three stages: the emergence of the Internet, then big data, and finally smartphones.
 The Internet has created a huge platform for reaching consumers.

 Ordinary consumers, help them customize information and reach specific audiences.